 There are many museums, art galleries, luxurious clubs, cafes, restaurants, and concert halls that can keep you entertained and occupied.

 There are plenty of adventures to hop on in Sofia.
-If you’re fond of art, music, and theatre, you can visit Sofia City Art Gallery, Sofia’s Opera and Ballet’s events or attend a concert on Sofia’s music stage.
+If you’re fond of art, music, and theatre, you can visit Sofia City Art Gallery, Sofia’s Opera and Ballet events, or attend a concert on Sofia’s music stage.

 2. Affordable living

-Sofia is much less expensive to live in when compared to other European cities like Berlin, Paris, Vienna, or Barcelona.
-Especially if you’re a working professional, you can easily find a well-paid job in the capital and enjoy a comfortable and stress-free living.
+Sofia is much less expensive to live in than other European cities like Berlin, Paris, Vienna, or Barcelona.
+If you’re a working professional, you can easily find a well-paid job in the capital and enjoy comfortable and stress-free living.

 3. Amazing travel opportunities